 This course explores the fundamental principles of microbiology, immunology, and infectious disease transmission.
-Content addresses the characteristics of bacteria, fungi, and viruses and their roles in infectious disease transmission.
-Discussion topics include microbial groups, various laboratory processes, and active and passive immunity, among others.
+Discussion topics include the characteristics of bacteria, fungi, and viruses and their roles in infectious disease transmission, various laboratory processes, microbial growth, and immunity, among others.

 RDH 101 Introduction to Dental Hygiene